tytydraco/yessleep/out/Tape_3_Butcher.md

 [Part 2](https://reddit.com/r/nosleep/s/ZjdaGfpKo5)

-*A man enters a meat market, he looks around for a bit, then he grabs two packets of ground meat and then goes to the checkout counter.*
+*A man enters a meat market, he looks around for a bit, then he grabs two packets of ground meat, he goes to the checkout counter with the packets in hand.*

 *At the checkout counter he meets the shop owner.*